 Science diplomacy is a term used for scientific cooperation to build international partnerships.
 As well as international collaboration between scientific institutions such partnerships may encompass nation states, diplomacy, government agencies, voluntary organisations, and business.
 There is a common ground between the UN system, various diplomatic missions and the university sector to be involved in work geared towards sustainability and the goals set in the 2030 Agenda.

-The University of Bergen has established SDG BSA to encourage the university's researchers to engage in science diplomacy, science advice and to strengthen the science-policy nexus.
-UiB has made a strategic decision to work for universities to be present in international high-level meetings, and SDG BSA is spearheading this work both nationally and internationally on behalf of the university.
-The aim of SDG BSA is to engage as many UiB researchers as possible in science diplomacy and scientific advice in relation to the 2030 Agenda.
+The University of Bergen established SDG BSA to encourage the university's researchers to engage in science diplomacy, science advice and to strengthen the science-policy nexus.
+UiB made a strategic decision to work for universities to be present in international high-level meetings, and SDG BSA spearheaded this work both nationally and internationally on behalf of the university.
+The aim of SDG BSA was to engage as many UiB researchers as possible in science diplomacy and scientific advice in relation to the 2030 Agenda.

 Historic background for SDG BSA

 In June 2017, the University of Bergen (UiB) held several meetings with parties in the United Nations (UN) system on the sidelines of the Ocean Conference.
 During the conference, the university entered into several voluntary commitments with partner institutions.
 This prepared the ground for a direct link to the Norwegian Mission to the UN to develop dialogues for research-based advice and to explore more general channels for science diplomacy connected with the UN's work towards the Sustainable Development Goals (SDGs).